 6 – 11 min

-The energy required to clean an IBC is entirely dependant on the type and level of contamination present.
-A table is included below showing the power requirements for each component stage and typical cycle times are included for each.
+The energy required to clean an IBC is entirely dependent on the type and level of contamination present.
+A table is included below showing the power requirements for each component stage and typical cycle times for the container washing process are included for each.

 Drying an IBC

 Drying an IBC can be problematic for two reasons.
-Firstly, the internal shape of the IBC can leave water in “puddles” in the base of the IBC.
+Firstly, the internal shape of the IBC can leave water in “puddles” in the base of the IBC after washing.
 As the thermal dryer will only evaporate the surface of the water it can take an extended period to dry which is why we typically include a wet vac station.

 Secondly, as an IBC is typically made from HDPE, if extremely high temperatures are used to drive off the water, the bottle will deform or even melt, rendering the IBC useless.
 A RJ-DIBC thermal dryer operates at 130°C, well below the HDPEs melt point.